naninovel/docs/docs/api/index.md

 ID | Type | Description
 --- | --- | ---
-<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifer without specifying parameter ID">SfxPath</span> | String | Path to the sound effect asset to play.
+<span class="command-param-nameless" title="Nameless parameter: value should be provided after the command identifier without specifying parameter ID">sfxPath</span> | string | Path to the sound effect asset to play.
-volume | Decimal | Volume of the sound effect. restart | Boolean | Whether to start playing the audio from start in case it's already playing. additive | Boolean | Whether to allow playing multiple instances of the same clip; has no effect when `restart` is enabled. group | String | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio.
+volume | decimal | Volume of the sound effect. restart | boolean | Whether to start playing the audio from start in case it's already playing. additive | boolean | Whether to allow playing multiple instances of the same clip; has no effect when `restart` is enabled. group | string | Audio mixer [group path](https://docs.unity3d.com/ScriptReference/Audio.AudioMixer.FindMatchingGroups) that should be used when playing the audio.

 </div>